agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 ## 📭 Props

 ### `initialItems`
-The `itemKeys` of the initial Items that the Group represents.
+The `itemKeys` of the Items that the Group represents.
 ```ts {1}
 const MY_GROUP = MY_COLLECTION.createGroup([1, 2, 3]);
 MY_GROUP.value; // Returns '[1, 2, 3]'